Privacy Policy

 DataRetention

-After source disconnect or account deletionPrimary data deleted or de-identified within 30 days
+After source disconnect or account deletionTarget removal from active systems within 30 days; backups roll off within 90 days

 Operational logs30 days